Things to Include in Your Wedding Budget

 3. Flowers

 Flowers can add to the ambiance of your wedding, but they can also be expensive.
-Factor in at least $1000 for flowers, but remember that you don’t have to go crazy with them.
+Factor in at least $1000 for flowers, but remember you don’t have to go wild with them.
 A few strategically placed centerpieces and bouquets will do the trick.
-Unless you love flowers and want to use them everywhere, consider other decorations such as candles, ribbons, or garlands.
+Consider other decorations such as candles, ribbons, or garlands unless you love flowers and want to use them everywhere.
 These are often less expensive and can look just as beautiful.

 4. Photography

-You’ll want beautiful photos of your big day, and professional photographers can be expensive.
+You’ll want beautiful photos of your big day; professional photographers can be expensive.
 Expect to spend $2000 to $4000 on quality photos.
-If you’re on a tight budget, consider hiring a friend or family member who has a good eye for photography.
+If you’re on a tight budget, consider hiring a friend or family member with a good eye for photography.

 5. Ceremony Site

 The ceremony is another significant expense, especially if you want an outdoor wedding.
-Factor in at least $2000, but be sure to ask your venue about any hidden costs, like catering or sound equipment.
+Factor in at least $2000, but ask your venue about hidden costs, like catering or sound equipment.

 6. Reception Site